-- b. a foreign power as defined in section 101(a) of the Act; - c. residing outside the United States and holding an official position in the government or military forces of a foreign power; - d. a corporation or other entity that is owned or controlled directly or indirectly by a foreign power; or - e. acting in collaboration with an intelligence or security service of a foreign power and the United States person has, or has had, access to classified national security information or material; - (4) (U) the communication or information indicates that the United States person may be the target of intelligence activities of a foreign power; - (5) (U) the communication or information indicates that the United States person is engaged in the unauthorized disclosure of classified national security information or the United States person's identity is necessary to understand or assess a communications or network security vulnerability, but only after the agency that originated the information certifies that it is properly classified; - (6) (U) the communication or information indicates that the United States person may be engaging in international terrorist activities; - (7) (U//FOUO) the acquisition of the United States person's communication was authorized by a court order issued pursuant to the Act and the communication may relate to the foreign intelligence purpose of the surveillance; or - (8) (U) the communication or information is reasonably believed to contain evidence that a crime has been, is being, or is about to be committed, provided that dissemination is for law enforcement purposes and is made in accordance with 50 U.S.C. §§ 1806(b) and 1825(c), Executive Order No. 12333, and, where applicable, the crimes reporting procedures set out in the August 1995 "Memorandum of Understanding: Reporting of Information Concerning Federal Crimes," or any successor document. - (c) (U) Provision of Unminimized Communications to CIA and FBI - (1) (U) NSA may provide to the Central Intelligence Agency (CIA) unminimized communications acquired pursuant to section 702 of the Act.
+- c. residing outside the United States and holding an official position in the government or military forces of a foreign power; - d. a corporation or other entity that is owned or controlled directly or indirectly by a foreign power; or - e. acting in collaboration with an intelligence or security service of a foreign power and the United States person has, or has had, access to classified national security information or material; - (4) (U) the communication or information indicates that the United States person may be the target of intelligence activities of a foreign power; - (5) (U) the communication or information indicates that the United States person is engaged in the unauthorized disclosure of classified national security information or the United States person's identity is necessary to understand or assess a communications or network security vulnerability, but only after the agency that originated the information certifies that it is properly classified; - (6) (U) the communication or information indicates that the United States person may be engaging in international terrorist activities; - (7) (U) the acquisition of the United States person's communication was authorized by a court order issued pursuant to the Act and the communication may relate to the foreign intelligence purpose of the surveillance; or - (8) (U) the communication or information is reasonably believed to contain evidence that a crime has been, is being, or is about to be committed, provided that dissemination is for law enforcement purposes and is made in accordance with 50 U.S.C. §§ 1806(b) and 1825(c), Executive Order No. 12333, and, where applicable, the crimes reporting procedures set out in the August 1995 "Memorandum of Understanding: Reporting of Information Concerning Federal Crimes," or any successor document. - (c) (U) Provision of Unminimized Communications to CIA, FBI, and NCTC - (1) (U) NSA may provide to CIA unminimized communications acquired pursuant to section 702 of the Act.
 CIA will identify to NSA targets for which NSA may provide unminimized communications to CIA.
-CIA will handle any such unminimized communications received from NSA in accordance with CIA minimization procedures adopted by the Attorney General, in consultation with the Director of National Intelligence, pursuant to subsection 702(e) of the Act.

-(2) (U) NSA may provide to the FBI unminimized communications acquired pursuant to section 702 of the Act.
+CIA will handle any such unminimized communications received from NSA in accordance with CIA minimization procedures adopted by the Attorney General, in consultation with the Director of National Intelligence, pursuant to subsection 702(e) of the Act. - (2) (U) NSA may provide to the FBI unminimized communications acquired pursuant to section 702 of the Act.
 The FBI will identify to NSA targets for which NSA may provide unminimized communications to the FBI.
 The FBI will handle any such unminimized communications received from NSA in accordance with FBI minimization procedures adopted by the Attorney General, in consultation with the Director of National Intelligence, pursuant to subsection 702(e) of the Act.

+(3) (U) NSA may provide to NCTC unminimized communications acquired pursuant to section 702 of the Act

+NCTC will identify to NSA targets for which NSA may provide unminimized communications to the NCTC.
+NCTC will handle any such unminimized communications received from NSA in accordance with NCTC minimization procedures adopted by the Attorney General, in consultation with the Director of National Intelligence, pursuant to subsection 702(e) of the Act.